krostar/config/README.md

 }
 ```

-More doc and examples in the configue's [godoc](https://godoc.org/github.com/krostar/config)
+More doc and examples in the config's [godoc](https://godoc.org/github.com/krostar/config)

 ## License